polyfy/polylith/readme.md

   readme.md
 ```

-We also need to update `deps.edn` with our newly created base:
+Now we need to update `deps.edn` with our newly created base (don't forget to refresh the environment afterwards):
 ```clojure
  :aliases  {:dev {:extra-paths ["development/src"
                                 "components/user/src"